zzz0906/LeetCode/README.md

 Anagram means the same characters different order.

 Use map to record the number of char! and let --;

+## 243. Binary Tree Paths

+DFS to find all root-to-leaf paths.

+Just easy.
+Record the path and add a char to the string and return it.

+AC!